-Since identical I/O Boxes are used with both AERCO gas-fired boilers and hot water boilers, some of the input and output connections apply only to boilers while others are common to both boilers and heaters.
+Since identical I/O Boxes are used with both AERCO gas-fired boilers and water heaters, some of the input and output connections apply only to boilers while others are common to both boilers and heaters.
 These I/O Box connections are noted in the sections below.